On this page

 Note

 It’s very important to take proper steps when disputes arise.
 In disputes and conflicts, especially where there are significant risks or your organisation is being taken to court, you may need the assistance of a lawyer who can help.
+A lawyer can help develop a strategic approach to resolving the dispute and ensuring that your position is well-supported.

 Being taken to court

-If you have received letters or documents that look like someone is trying to take your not-for-profit organisation to court, don't delay acting in response.
 Often, tight timeframes apply for defending legal actions so you need to understand the basics and get legal advice as soon as possible.

 Our fact sheet 'Being taken to court' covers: